vendelieu/telegram-bot/README.md

 }
 ```

-And add library dependency (with ksp processor) using the latest package version
+And add library dependency (with ksp processor) as described in `manually` section using the latest package version
 from [packages](https://github.com/vendelieu?tab=packages&repo_name=telegram-bot) or from badge above.

 </details>